squid-cache/squid-cache.github.io/docs/SquidFaq/ClearingTheCache.md

 ---
-categories: ReviewMe
-published: false
 FaqSection: operation
 ---
-# Pruning the Cache Down
+# Clearing the Cache contents

 Clearing the cache can be necessary under some unusual circumstances.
 Usually if the estimated size of the cache was calculated incorrectly